 Describe coordination with the local Ranger District.
 (Include a letter of support from local Forest Service Ranger District for this project.
 A letter from the District Ranger or Forest Supervisor is preferred.)

 The Broads volunteers would be trained and supervised by the Wild and Scenic River and Wilderness Manager, Casey Andrews from the Columbia River Gorge National Scenic Area.
 Monthly communication via email/phone calls would also occur.
-A letter of support is attached.
+A letter of support is attached from Columbia River Gorge National Scenic Area Chief, Lynn Burditt.

 Timeline: